lucasols/palinter/src/test_cases/ts/not_have_exports_used_outside.md

         export const c = c;

 expected_errors:
-  - "File ./src/ok/fileB.ts:\n • disallowed used exports in file '@src/ok2/fileA.ts', this file can only be imported from '@src/ok/*, @src/index.ts'"
+  - "File ./src/ok/fileB.ts:\n • disallowed used exports in files '@src/ok2/fileA.ts', this file can only be imported from '@src/ok/*, @src/index.ts'"
-  - "File ./src/ok2/fileB.ts:\n • disallowed used exports in file '@src/tests/fileC.ts', this file can only be imported from '@src/ok/*, @src/ok2/*, @src/index.ts'"
+  - "File ./src/ok2/fileB.ts:\n • disallowed used exports in files '@src/tests/fileC.ts', this file can only be imported from '@src/ok/*, @src/ok2/*, @src/index.ts'"
 ```